Galena, Kansas: History

 Although the railroad was built through the territory of Galena in 1871, the community did not start until the discovery of lead there in the spring of 1877.
 The first post office was established in 1877.

 The city was originally platted by the Galena Mining and Smelting Company and was to be known as Cornwall.
 The city was actually known as Short Creek when first established because of a nearby creek and was known as Bonanza briefly before taking the present name of Galena in 1877, which is named after the lead ore galena found in the area.
 The city was part of the tri state mining area and had over 30,000 inhabitants.
-After the mines closed in the 1970s, population decreased.
+The population decreased after the mines closed in the 1970s.

 The Jayhawk Ordnance Works northwest of Galena, built during World War II, was a large ordnance plant producing ammonium nitrate.
 After the war it was privatized by its operator Kenneth Aldred Spencer and at one point was the world's largest producer of ammonium nitrate fertilizer in the world.
 It would form the basis for the Spencer Chemical Company's fortune which would eventually be funneled into numerous philanthropies throughout Missouri and Kansas.
 The Spencer family had been in the area because of their ownership of the Pittsburg & Midway Coal Company mining operation.
 The plant is still in operation as the Jayhawk Fine Chemicals Corporation now owned by CABB.